splynx/docs/files/en/payment_systems/sageone/sageone.md

 For payment synchronization you have to configure bank accounts:

-For bank accounts configuration go to **Config/Finance/Accounting bank accounts**
+For bank accounts configuration go to **Config → Finance → Accounting bank accounts**
 ![bank_accounts.png](bank_accounts.png)
 We have 2 bank accounts and we will use #2 "Bank Payment" as default account and specify it for SageOne payment method.

 **Once add-on configured we can start working with SageOne.**

-Go to **Config/Integrations/Splynx Sageone Accounting** and push your customers to SageOne.
+Go to **Config → Integrations → Splynx Sageone Accounting** and push your customers to SageOne.
 ![manual_sync.png](manual_sync.png)

 We have only 3 customers and by pressing **Export customers to SageOne** we will synchronize our customers with SageOne account.